dydxprotocol/v4-documentation/pages/validators/preparing_for_genesis.md

 See the [Testnet Launch Schedule](https://v4-teacher.vercel.app/testnets/schedule) for `dydx-testnet-4`.
 Please make sure to submit your gentx by the deadline highlighted in the schedule.

-## Prerequisites

-## Get Latest `dydxprotocold` Binary
+## Get the Latest `dydxprotocold` Binary

-Download the latest release binaries from [dydxprotocol/v4-chain releases](https://github.com/dydxprotocol/v4-chain/releases).
+Download the latest release binaries from [dydxprotocol/v4-chain releases](https://github.com/dydxprotocol/v4-chain/releases), which is `v0.3.6` [here](https://github.com/dydxprotocol/v4-chain/releases/tag/protocol%2Fv0.3.6)

 Choose the binary for the corresponding platform, and set up in $PATH (using `linux-amd64` as example):